 "Yes you do," he interrupted.
 "You said it when you discovered they were real and tried to run away."
 I swallowed, remembering how horrified I had been.

 "It's none of my business," I still insisted.
 "I don't need to know about that," I said shaking my head.
 I wrote it off pretending like it was nothing, trying to discourage him from confessing anymore incriminating information but he leaned in close with his eyes wide and child-like.

 "Why not?
 I know you've been wanting to know what happened to them," his voice light and delicate.
 He touched my fingers with his.
 I didn't move.
 "I eat them too."
 I instinctively pulled my hands away from his looking at him incredulously.
 "You have to believe me," he said.
 "I have no one else to talk to."
 I watched as he reached for my hands again, I didn't resist.
 Starting to feel sick with unease I asked,

 "Why are you telling me all this?"

-"Because Carrie, I like my solitary."
+"Because Elisha, I like my solitary."
 I let him lace his bizarrely clawed fingers through mine.
 "But unfortunately," he continued while staring, "I've been feeling, desolate, lately and, I want it to stop."